-In an ironic twist few would have anticipated two months ago, the Occupy movement risks being hijacked—not by the cops, the media or the money of Wall Street, but by the homeless.
+In an ironic twist few would have anticipated two months ago, seek the Occupy movement risks being hijacked—not by the cops, mind the media or the money of Wall Street, but by the homeless.
 As wintry weather bears down on Santa Fe and a lot of northern cities and towns, the political activists in tents and sleeping bags are being replaced by transients, drifters, vagabonds, conmen and grifters, druggies and misfits of all kinds, looking for a handout, a tent, a hot meal and a place to hang that isn’t a church- or government-run shelter.

 Those who are serious members of the OWS movement and have slept at the Railyard encampment here report an increasing number of occupants who have no interest in the movement except what they can gain from it personally.
 Instead of social or political commitment they have an overdeveloped sense of entitlement.
 Naturally the mainstream media are picking up on the growing divisiveness, and it won’t play well on Main Street.
 People who don’t understand the movement or its goals are happy to exploit any perceived weakness or inconsistency.
 Violence, such that which broke out in Oakland a few nights ago, is the worst setback, especially when it is precipitated by the Occupiers, or appears to be.
 Camps full of disruptive misfits and social outcasts are nearly as bad.